TysonsTech/EnviroMine-Ecosystem/README.md

 RESOURSES TO BE CONSERVED: - Water, the most simple of life's elements, will become a very valuable resource if it is not already.
 Our sensors will enable much more efficient agricultural use of it.
 One of the so many environmental solutions EnviroMine Network can provide.

+- Populations
+- Air Quality

-** POTENTIAL Partners / ecosystem service providers: Potential organizations to invite into the EnviroMine global ecosystem: Hivemapper, DIMO, Weather XM, React Network, Boring Protocol, FileCoin, RevoFi, SKY360, Community Fi, MATCHx, DataHighway SnowFlake, SalesForce....
+** POTENTIAL Partners / ecosystem service providers:  Organizations to invite into the EnviroMine global ecosystem: #Hivemapper, #DIMO, Weather XM, #React Network, #Boring Protocol, #Airly, #FileCoin, #RevoFi, #SKY360, Community Fi, #MATCHx, DataHighway SnowFlake, SalesForce....